 The garden view room is clean and homely, and has a warm palette with stone finish accents.
 It feels just like home with an extra touch of class.
 The amenities include an air-conditioned space with a kitchenette of a mini-fridge and sink, small high table and chairs for 2, cable tv, closet, safe, full bathroom with the choice of hot and cold water, and a patio with wooden seats and table.
 My accommodation included 2 fluffy double beds.
 My main critique is the in-room lighting was fairly dim, which was especially displayed during the grey, wet weather.
 Wi-Fi is accessible (and with good signal) throughout the resort, so thankfully there are no worries about losing internet access in certain areas.

-Is it just me who has searched for a place to stay in Negril that offers 3 meals a day and doesn’t include a luxurious budget with no luck [until now]?
-I know I’m not alone, and was so relieved to learn it was food and drink inclusive!
-The resort provides a small selection of meal choices for breakfast, lunch, dinner, and dessert.
-The filling options change daily, with roughly 3 – 4 choices for each meal.
+The formerly food & drink-inclusive resort now provides a continental breakfast and optional meal choices for lunch and dinner at added cost.
 Breakfast is served from 7am -10am, lunch from 12pm – 4pm, and dinner + dessert from 7pm – 10pm.
-Meals may be served at different venues on different days, with the main eating area by the poolside being the popular venue, with brunch/picnics on their backyard farm and dinner on the lawns scheduled from time to time.
+Meals may be served at different venues on different days, with the main eating area by the poolside being the main venue, and private picnics on their backyard farm available.

-The bar is open for your choice of both alcoholic and non-alcoholic beverages from 10am – 10pm, and staff members will ensure that you’re never left parched.
+The bar is open for your choice of both alcoholic and non-alcoholic beverages from 10am – 10pm.
 Though there are some pretty good cocktails offered, consistency may lack in drink taste between bartenders.
 Once the chemistry here is fine-tuned, the bar will get a second thumbs up from me 🙂

 If you’re not enjoying a drink or meal, lounge by the pool in a cabana or recliner.
 Better yet, take a swim under The Oasis waterfall or warm up in the jacuzzi!
 This seems to be a favourite of many guests here, especially in the morning after breakfast.
 For me, this was more enjoyable at night when it’s quieter and the neon lights lit up with singalong-worthy music playing in the background (and recurring drinks served inbetween).